 The SECAT Program is a partnership between the Sacramento Area Council of Governments (SACOG) and the Sacramento Metropolitan Air Quality Management District (SMAQMD).
-The goal of the program is to reduce harmful emissions from on-road heavy-duty vehicles in the Sacramento Region.
-Two committees were created to help support both SACOG and SMAQMD in implementing the SECAT Program: the Policy Advisory Group (PAG) and the Technical Advisory Committee (TAC).
-These groups consist of representatives from a variety of government agencies and the private sector.
+The goal of the program is to reduce harmful emissions from on-road heavy-duty vehicles in the SFNA.
+The Climate & Air Quality Committee of the SACOG Board of Directors is responsible for the oversight of the SECAT Program consisting of representatives from a variety of government agencies and the private sector.
 They play a major role in developing and reviewing program changes.